Lemon and chocolate chip biscuits recipe

 *Ad-contains affiliate links

-Usually he just bakes chocolate chip cookies, but last time he searched through his recipe book for the basic cookies.he spotted the raisin ones.
+Usually he just bakes chocolate chip cookies, but last time he searched through his recipe book for the basic cookies he spotted the raisin ones.
 We rarely have raisins or sultanas in the house because no-one eats them, apart from the odd occasion where I might need them for a recipe.
 And that’s really rare.

 He decided he would use chocolate chips instead.
 I suggested maybe he make lemon cookies which he agreed with but still wanted the chocolate chips in.
-So lemon and chocolate chip biscuits t was, with a total random combination that turned out ok in the end.
+So lemon and chocolate chip biscuits it was, with a total random combination that turned out ok in the end.

 plate of lemon and choc chip cookies